ToluPaul/Andriod_app_market/README.md

 Without using a trash application, the data was cleaned from unwanted iterations that could make our analysis impared.

-The analysis involved figuring out the distribution of apps rating and how users reacted to the size and price of an application
+The analysis involved figuring out the distribution of apps rating and how users reacted to the size and price of an application.

+Some categories of applications seemed to perform pretty well with users.
+These categories were selected to and compared alongside.